JustalK/LABORATORY-REACT-D3/README.md

 I am using the library on React for making a small website showing the result of my experiences.
 Feel free to comment since I am learning my way through D3.

+After, some research, I was using the D3.js wrongly.
+D3.js is not a charting package but more like a drawing library.
+For charting, it might be more interesting to use Chart.js

 ## Plan of the presentation

 I explain with all the details how I build the project and my way of working.